-When Seven of Swords appears in a yes or no reading, it delivers a clear no answer.
+Seven of Swords delivers a clear no answer in yes or no readings.
 Seven of Swords warns of deception, hidden agendas, and strategies that may backfire.
-As The Trickster, The Thief, The Strategist, this card speaks with a wise and guiding energy: "The cards reveal what you already know within."
+As The Trickster, The Thief, The Strategist, Seven of Swords speaks with wise and guiding energy: "The cards reveal what you already know within."
 The five swords taken represents stolen goods, ill-gotten gains.
 The two swords left represents incomplete theft, not everything lost.
 The tip-toe stance represents stealth and cunning, avoiding confrontation.
-The card's visual story reinforces this answer: A figure stealthily carries away five swords while two remain planted in the ground, suggesting theft, deception, or getting away with something questionable.
+The imagery of Seven of Swords reinforces this answer: A figure stealthily carries away five swords while two remain planted in the ground, suggesting theft, deception, or getting away with something questionable.

-Seven of Swords's symbolism reveals why this is a "No" card.
+Seven of Swords is a No card because of its symbolism.
 The five swords taken represents stolen goods - ill-gotten gains.
 The two swords left represents incomplete theft - not everything lost.
 The tip-toe stance represents stealth and cunning - avoiding confrontation.

 The number 7 carries the energy of the number of assessment, strategy, secrecy, and inner work.
 This mental cunning tested - the shadow side of intelligence expressed through deception.
-This suggests patience may be needed.
+For Seven of Swords, this means patience is needed before proceeding.

-When Seven of Swords appears reversed in a yes or no reading, the answer becomes Maybe.
+Seven of Swords reversed changes the yes or no answer to Yes.
 When reversed, the Seven of Swords suggests that deceptive behavior is being exposed, confession of wrongdoing, or choosing honesty over continued deception.
 You may be ready to come clean about dishonest behavior, facing consequences for past deceptions, or deciding to change patterns of manipulation and cunning for more authentic approaches to challenges.

-Upright, Seven of Swords is a No. Reversed, it becomes a Maybe.
+Seven of Swords upright is a No. Seven of Swords reversed becomes a Yes.
 Getting caught, confession, or choosing honesty over deception.

 When reversed, the Seven of Swords suggests that deceptive behavior is being exposed, confession of wrongdoing, or choosing honesty over continued deception.
 You may be ready to come clean about dishonest behavior, facing consequences for past deceptions, or deciding to change patterns of manipulation and cunning for more authentic approaches to...